nalkat/universe/README.md

   planetary life breakdowns grouped by kingdom and phylum for rapid triage.
 - **Procedural portraits** – VisualForge paints PNG portraits for galaxies, systems, stars, planets, countries, cities, residents, and catalogued materials.
-Images are stored in the metadata database (PostgreSQL by default with SQLite fallback) with generator prompts, resolutions, and timestamps so the browser can surface provenance alongside the artwork while falling back to analytic maps for geographic layers.
+Images are stored in the metadata cache (in-memory by default with optional SQLite or PostgreSQL persistence) with generator prompts, resolutions, and timestamps so the browser can surface provenance alongside the artwork while falling back to analytic maps for geographic layers.
 - **Dedicated console** – Command output streams into a resizable console window so long-running runs no longer fight the catalog panes.
 The console retains recent history and supports one-click clearing without resetting the browser.